jooooel/TIL/README.md

 # AI
 [🎧 Generative models: exploration to deployment](https://overcast.fm/+NvtsaS8Z0) - A good summary on how to going from choosing a model, to deploying it.

+## Prompt Engineering
 [🧙‍♂️ Awesome Prompt Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - Hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc.

 [🔗 Awesome GPT Prompt Engineering ](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) - A curated list of awesome resources, tools, and other shiny things for GPT prompt engineering.

 [⚡️ OpenAI: Prompt engineering](https://platform.openai.com/docs/guides/prompt-engineering) - A guide with examples, strategies and tactics for getting better results from large language models.

+## Evaluating results
+[🧪 How to evaluate a summarization task](https://cookbook.openai.com/examples/evaluation/how_to_eval_abstractive_summarization) - Evaluate a summarization task using ROUGE, BERTScore or an LLM.